-This past year the Registration Committee needed to appoint a new non-Council professional member for the Committee.
-The Committee agreed they will select the best overall candidate, but it would be preferable for the new member to have international academic occupational therapy experience.
-The College noted this preference in the advertisement for the position.
-This was done and a qualified internationally-educated professional member did apply for the appointment and is now a member of the Committee.
+With respect to new non-Council professional members for the Committee, the Committee agreed they will select the best overall candidate, but it would be preferable for the member to have international academic occupational therapy experience.
+The College notes this preference in the advertisement for the position.
+Currently, there is an internationally-educated non-Council professional member appointed to the Committee.